Five years after financial crisis bond managers are again embracing risky, esoteric mortgage bonds. Here's how to spot them -- and protect yourself.

 Index some of this risk away

 While it’s hard to argue with the long-term success of Gross—or Gundlach—you don’t want all your managers to be so adventurous.
 Index funds can help.
 Passively managed funds aren’t necessarily derivative-free.
-The policy statement for Vanguard Short-Term Bond Index VANGUARD BD IDX FD SHORT TERM PORTFOLIO VBISX -0.1901% , for example, says the fund may use derivatives “to a limited extent.”
+The policy statement for Vanguard Short-Term Bond Index VANGUARD SHORT-TERM BOND INDEX INV VBISX 0.0949% , for example, says the fund may use derivatives “to a limited extent.”
 However, because index funds merely track broad market benchmarks, their managers have little incentive to use esoteric securities to juice their returns, analysts and industry experts say.

 Manage your “manager risk”